Büyükada: Places of interest

 By far the most important attraction for tourists on Büyükada is the Greek Orthodox monastery of Hagios Georgios Koudonas (St George of the Bells) on Yüceptepe, which was probably founded in the 10th century although what remains on the site now dates from the mid-18th to 19th centuries.
 The monastery's name recalls an early 17th-century legend according to which a shepherd boy watching his flocks heard the sound of bells coming from underground, dug down into the earth and uncovered an icon of St George that had been buried to protect it from the Fourth Crusaders in 1204.
 A copy of the icon can be seen in the monastery church although the original is now in the Ptriarchate church in Fener.
 The monastery now consists of half a dozen buildings spread across three levels and is he focus of an annual pilgrimage every April.
 Traditionally standard phaeton tours used to bring visitors to the foot of the rocky path leading up to the monastery but these ceased to operate in 2020.
 The panoramic view back to mainland Istanbul from the monastery is reason enough for a visit.

-A second, less frequently visited Greek Orthodox monastery dedicated to Sotiros Christou.(Christ the Saviour) stands on the top of İsa Tepesi.
+A second, less frequently visited Greek Orthodox monastery dedicated to Sotiros Christos (Christ the Saviour) stands on the top of İsa Tepesi.
 Although it, too, dates back to Byzantine times, most of what a modern visitor sees is work of the mid-19th century.